dsuryd/dotNetify-Blazor/Website/Website.Server/Docs/ScopedCss.md

 #### Basic Usage

-To create a style sheet for a component, first add a new file to contain the style sheet and name it the same as your component's name with a `css` or 'scss` extension.
+To create a style sheet for a component, first add a new file to contain the style sheet and name it the same as your component's name with a `css` or `scss` extension.
 For example: _MyComponent.razor.scss_. <b>Make sure to set the build action of the file to _Embedded Resource_.</b> Then in your component, declare this:

 ```jsx
 <StyleSheet Context="this">...</StyleSheet>